[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 ~ RIAA–3 Configuration Calculator ~

-This calculator like others I have made is to support the articles and comments on this website ~ It calculates the component values to make the classic passive 2 terminal 'lumped' or 'all in one' RIAA [or other] replay equalisation [EQ] network that I refer to as type RIAA-3 in this pdf and the schematic below ~ See this link for more about RIAA replay
+This calculator like others I have made is to support the articles and comments on this website ~ It calculates the component values to make the classic passive 2 terminal 'lumped' or 'all in one' RIAA [or other] equalisation [EQ] network that I refer to as type RIAA–3 in this pdf and below ~ See this link for more about RIAA replay

-This topology is by far the simplest to 'design' as R5•C5 = T3 = 3180µs and R6•C6 = T1 = 75µs which are the 2 poles ~ The ratio C5/C6 sets T2 and is exactly 3.6 and for my default standard values 27nF/7.5nF = 3.6 and only R5 needs ajustment for correct EQ ~ You also have 36nF/10nF = 3.6 so R6 = 10kΩ again with only R5 adjusted ~ plus many others
+This topology is by far the simplest to 'design' as R5×C5=T3 and R6×C6=T1 which are the 2 Poles ~ The ratio C5/C6 sets the Zero T2 and is exactly 3.6 ~ For my default RIAA values 27nF/7.5nF=3.6 and only R5 needs adjustment for correct EQ ~ You could have 36nF/10nF = 3.6 and R6=7.5kΩ with R5 adjusted 88.333kΩ ~ plus many others

 ƒ= Hz ƒ= Hz ƒ= Hz Calculated –3dB corner frequencies for each T

-The table below allows one component in each row to be changed and accurately calculates the other 3
+The table below allows one component in each row to be changed and accurately calculates the other 3 ~ Check the columns R6 C5 and C6 for my default values have 3 identical values indicating these are correct and only R5 needs changing

 R5 kΩ R6 kΩ C5 nF C6 nF